Keywords

 The inclusion and exclusion eligibility search criteria, which are set by the search questions and the objective of the review, serve as a filter to choose studies for the review.
 PRISMA procedure consists of three major phases.
 The next sections will explain and justify the actions taken throughout each of these stages.

-In this stage the term entrepreneurship, entrepreneurship ecosystem, entrepreneurship education, entrepreneurship support and entrepreneurial intentions were used.
+In this stage, the term entrepreneurship, entrepreneurship ecosystem, entrepreneurship education, entrepreneurship support, and entrepreneurial intentions were used.
 Articles search from 2015 up to 2024 identified.
-Google scholar was used as a searching engine, since Google Scholar is an online search engine which helps to find scholarly data from academic publishers (Hoseth, 2011, Jamali & Nabavi, 2015 and Miller, 2019).
-In this case a total of 425 articles were identified.
+Google Scholar was used as a search engine, for those research indexed in both Scopus and Web of science since Google Scholar is an online search engine that helps to find scholarly data from academic publishers (Hoseth, 2011; Jamali & Nabavi, 2015; Miller, 2019).
+In this case, a total of 425 articles were identified and collected from both Scopus and web of Science-indexed articles and journal.

-This review aims to advance research actions by offering a conceptual framework about entrepreneurship ecosystem building and entrepreneurship intention growth among students in higher education institution.
-To achieve this objective descriptive and content analysis methods of analysis were used to reach the conclusion, recommendation, and future researches.
+This review aims to advance research actions by offering a conceptual framework about entrepreneurship ecosystem building and entrepreneurship intention growth among students in higher education institutions.
+To achieve this objective, descriptive and content analysis methods were used to reach the conclusion, recommendations, and future research.

-The review article in this study was collected from different data base that those studies conducted in different countries in the world.
-The studies country coverage and its content were presented and analyzed as follows.
+The review article in this study was collected from different databases that included studies conducted in different countries in the world.
+The study’s country coverage and its content were presented and analyzed as follows.

-According to the above graph in Figure 6, Asia was the top content, with more than 15 nations participating in the research of the entrepreneurial ecosystem and graduate students’ entrepreneurial goals.
+According to the below graph in Figure 5, Asia was the top content, with more than 15 nations participating in the research of the entrepreneurial ecosystem and graduate students’ entrepreneurial goals.
 Europe also has 5 nations involved in the subject of study, followed by Africa and South America (3 each).
 In contrast, North America’s countries showed less involvement in the sector.

-As shown in Figure 7, entrepreneurship ambitions were the most commonly used variable (10), but entrepreneurial support was also frequently used, showing a major focus on how to improve students’ entrepreneurial intents.
-Other variables included in entrepreneurship ecosystem articles included entrepreneurial training, education, the entrepreneurial mid-set, and behavioral controls.
+As shown in Figure 6, entrepreneurship ambitions were the most commonly used variable (10), but entrepreneurial support was also frequently used, showing a major focus on how to improve students’ entrepreneurial intents.
+Other variables included in entrepreneurship ecosystem articles included entrepreneurial training, education, the entrepreneurial mindset, and behavioral controls.

-A research by Elnadi & Gheith (2021) highlights the entrepreneurial ecosystem’s favorable influence on students’ self-efficacy and goals exposure to successful entrepreneurs, hands-on experiences, Entrepreneurship Education fosters entrepreneurial intentions in students.
-Synergy between internal and external environment triggers student entrepreneurial activities (Astuty et al., 2022).
+Research by Elnadi & Gheith (2021) highlights the entrepreneurial ecosystem’s favorable influence on students’ self-efficacy and goals.
+Exposure to successful entrepreneurs, hands-on experiences, and Entrepreneurship Education fosters entrepreneurial intentions in students.
+Synergy between internal and external environments triggers student entrepreneurial activities (Astuty et al., 2022).
 The university entrepreneurial ecosystem and entrepreneurship education have a positive impact on students’ intention to be an entrepreneur.
-Entrepreneurship education has a significant impact student’s entrepreneurial intention (Gupta, R. K., 2022).
+Entrepreneurship education has a significant impact students’ entrepreneurial intention (Gupta, 2022).

 Developing a suitable university entrepreneurial ecosystem that incorporates internal and external environmental assistance, schools can stimulate student performance in entrepreneurial activities, eventually encouraging an entrepreneurship culture among students (Astuty et al., 2022).
 Entrepreneurship-focused coursework, funding opportunities, and mentorship can all help business students develop entrepreneurial ambitions (Cekule et al., 2023).
-Furthermore, addressing resource restrictions within the entrepreneurial ecosystem using signaling theory might help student entrepreneurs get finance and handle hurdles more successfully (Donaldson, et al., 2023).
-As (Azid, 2023) states that Creating a strong business ecosystem is critical for increasing student entrepreneurial intentions.
+Furthermore, addressing resource restrictions within the entrepreneurial ecosystem using signaling theory might help student entrepreneurs get finance and handle hurdles more successfully (Donaldson & Villagrasa, 2024).
+As Azid (2023) states, creating a strong business ecosystem is critical for increasing student entrepreneurial intentions.
 The study underlines the favorable influence of the entrepreneurial ecosystem on students’ self-efficacy and goals.
 Entrepreneurship education improves students’ intentions and behaviors.
 Practical learning activities, such as company proposal competitions, boost entrepreneurial inclinations.
-University ecosystems impact entrepreneurial intentions of students positively (Moraes et al., 2023).
+University ecosystems impact the entrepreneurial intentions of students positively (Moraes et al., 2023).

 Entrepreneurial education